corndel-swe/js-supportbank-woodde-ubs/day-1-exercises.md

 ### Exporting and importing

-The code in `cli/transaction.js` uses the `Transaction` class from `models/Transaction.js`.
-Export the class from `models/Transaction.js` and import it into `cli/transaction.js`.

-We have some transaction related methods in `cli/transaction.js`.
-Export these methods so that they can be used in other files.

-4. There is also a `transactionController` object in `cli/transaction.js`.
+There is a `transactionController` object in `cli/transaction.js`.

 Export this as a default export so we can easily use it in Exercise 3.

 ## Exercise 3: Using Commander to set up a CLI